penguintech01/penguintech01.github.io/_posts/2017-04-22-sql-injections.md

 > You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'SELECT password FROM users WHERE user_id = '1'' at line 1

-The reason that didn't work is because *mysqli_query* doesn't allow the execution of more than one query in a single call.
+The reason it didn't work is because *mysqli_query* doesn't allow the execution of more than one query in a single call.

-The SQL UNION operator will come handy in here.
+The SQL UNION operator will come in handy here.
 The UNION operator expects two result table operands, with the same number of columns and appends the second table at the end of the first one.
 So, let's close the web app's query, and then do a UNION on our injected query, which will be asking for the passwords column of the users table: